Gabya06/gabya06.github.io/docs/glassdoor_reviews/readme.md

 print(f"\nBut TextBlob indicates it has {w_polarity} polarity and {w_subjectivity}")
 ```

-python output:
+#### Output:

-Epic Pharma LLC with 3.1 has the worse review:
+Epic Pharma LLC with 3.1 has the worse review:</br>
->the people working company nice reviews 'no cons reported glassdoor community
+the people working company nice reviews 'no cons reported glassdoor community</br>
 But TextBlob indicates it has 0.6 polarity and 1.0

 #### Polarity vs. Subjectivity Chart